BQ (company)

-BQ (former name: Mundo Reader) is a Spanish company brand of user electronics devices, such as smartphones, tablets, e-readers and 3D printers among other products.
+BQ (former name: Mundo Reader) was a Spanish company brand of user electronics devices, such as smartphones, tablets, e-readers and 3D printers among other products.

 Among BQ's most notable products are the first AndroidOne mobile phone in Europe (the BQ Aquaris A4.5), as well as both the world's first mobile phone and tablet running the Ubuntu Phone operating system, (the BQ Aquaris E4.5 and BQ Aquaris M10).
 In 2018, the Vietnamese conglomerate Vingroup acquired 51% share of BQ and active in Vietnam under the name of VinSmart.

 History

 The company started its business in 2009 importing e-readers from Asia.

 In 2010 it started to produce its own tablets and e-readers.

 In 2013, the company had 600 employees and it produced 400,000 tablets and 100,000 e-readers.

 In 2014, the company entered the Portuguese market.

 In 2015, the company produced a smartphone (BQ Aquaris E4.5 Ubuntu Edition) that runs the Ubuntu operating system.

 In 2016, the company released the BQ Aquaris M10 Ubuntu Edition tablet.

-By 2020, bq appears no longer to be in the phone market, with all devices removed from the company's web-page.
-The English language home-page now presents Robotics, 3D-printing and product development consulting as the focus of the company, at least internationally.

-In 2021 their web-page informed visitors that it had ceased business operations and only made available links to software downloads for the 3D-printer Witbox Go and to their educational offerings.
+In August 2016, the Spanish company BQ, about which this article is written, filed a lawsuit in the Moscow Arbitration Court against the Russian smartphone manufacturer Antares LLC for the use of the BQ trademark.
+The Spanish company demanded three million rubles, but the Russian company claimed that it was using the brand legally.
+The court sided with the Russian company.